Updated 10/8/23; Originally posted 12/29/20

 - Get warm or hot – take a hot bath or shower, take a fast walk outside, avail yourself of a session in the Infrared Sauna, jump on a trampoline or rebounder for 5 minutes, or drink plenty of warm, nutrient rich beverages

-- Move your body – the cold can make joints achy and muscles cranky – a gentle yoga practice or fascial movement class anytime feels good while a more challenging whole body movement session offsets our natural desire (or work-based need!) to be sedentary
+- Move your body – the cold can make joints achy and muscles cranky – a gentle yoga practice or fascial release class anytime feels good while a more challenging whole body movement session using Pilates Apparatus offsets our natural desire (or work-based need!) to be sedentary

 - Eat nutrient dense warming foods – feed your body and your immune system at the same time to keep your body healthy all winter; pass on the sugary, calorie-rich, nutrient-poor foods and drinks in favor of things like baked sweet potatoes loaded with aromatic greens and tasty proteins, or homemade soup made with bone broth and vegetables galore served with sourdough bread

 Emotional Self Care During Winter